Researcher: Abi Whitefield (PhD Student)

 (with funding from the University, Forestry and Land Scotland and SAGES)

-Deer populations in Scotland have been growing for many years, with some populations now encroaching into urban areas.
-As a result, human-deer interaction has increased, with conflict between the two resulting in the possible need for deer management.
-Very little is known about these deer, with little research on the topic, and therefore policies are being shaped without much of an evidence-base.
-This study aims to understand the perceptions and experiences of experts, local authority staff, local councillors and the public regarding urban deer and deer management in Scotland, aiming to help shape policymaking on the topic.
+Scotland’s deer populations have been growing for many years, with some populations now encroaching into urban areas.
+Consequently, human-deer interaction has increased, with conflict between the two resulting in the possible need for deer management.
+Little is known about these deer, with scarce research on the topic, and therefore policies are being shaped with an insufficient evidence-base.
+PhD student Abi Whitefield’s study aims to understand the perceptions and experiences of experts, local authority staff, local councillors and the public regarding urban deer and deer management in Scotland, aiming to help shape policymaking.